-Hugh Hefner Stake In Playboy Surprising Low As Kids Wait For Their Inheritance
+Hugh Hefner Stake In Playboy Surprisingly Low As Kids Wait For Their Inheritance

-Hugh Hefner’s stake in Playboy Enterprises and net-worth was surprising low at his death.
-Many assume that he owned the majority stake in the company but that was not the case.
+Hugh Hefner’s stake in Playboy Enterprises and net-worth was surprisingly low at his death.
+Many assume that he owned the majority stake in the company, but that was not the case.

-Hefner gave up his shares in Playboy Enterprises in 2011 for a 35% minority stake in the company.
-As Fortune Magazine reports, private equity firm, Rizvi Traverse Management, bought Hefner’s company for about $217 million.
+Hefner gave up his shares in Playboy Enterprises in 2011 for a 35 percent minority stake in the company.
+As Fortune Magazine reports, private equity firm Rizvi Traverse Management bought Hefner’s company for about $217 million.
 Hefner gave his shares to Rizvi and got the minority stake in exchange plus certain assurances, namely that he would receive a $1 million salary every year and that he’d get to live the rest of his life in the Playboy Mansion for a yearly rent of $100.

-According to TMZ, the 35% stake also had certain conditions that could affect his children’s inheritance.
+According to TMZ, the 35 percent stake also had certain conditions that could affect his children’s inheritance.

 If you think that $45 million doesn’t seem like a lot for the children of Playboy’s founder, there are more clues that Hugh Hefner’s financial situation wasn’t as rosy as most people expect.